-- 2 tbsp milk, soy, or almond milk start with 2 tbsp and increase gradually with 1 tbsp for a thinner glaze
+- 2 tablespoon milk, soy, or almond milk (start with 2 tablespoon and increase gradually with 1 tablespoon for a thinner glaze)

-- 1/8 tsp cardamom you can also use cinnamon in place of cardamom
+- ⅛ teaspoon cardamom (you can also use cinnamon in place of cardamom)

 - In a mixing bowl, combine dry ingredients and whisk.
 Set aside.
 In a separate mixing bowl, combine wet ingredients and whisk.
 Set aside.